kychanbp/credit_risk_mgmt_fintech/docs/source/fundamentals/bonds_interest_rates.md

 | 11       | $883.33        | $833.33           | $50.00          | $833.37      |
 | 12       | $858.37        | $833.37           | $25.00          | $0.00        |

 As the name suggests, the principal payment is equal in each period.
 Similarly, the interest is accrued on the remaining balance of the loan.
-The interest for month 1 is $10,000 * 3% = $300.
-The remaining balance at month 1 is $10,000 - $833.33 = $9,166.67.
-The interest for month 2 is $9,166.67 * 3% = $275.00, and so on.
+The interest for month 1 is $10,000 * 3\% = 300$.
+The remaining balance at month 1 is $10,000 - $833.33 = 9,166.67$.
+The interest for month 2 is $9,166.67 * 3\% = 275.00$, and so on.

-Now the column names and order match the first table.
-Could you please provide the third table so we can align all three?

 ### Interest-Only Loan (先息后本)

-Consider a loan of $10,000 with a monthly interest rate of 3% and a tenure of 12 months.
+Consider a loan of $10,000$ with a monthly interest rate of 3% and a tenure of 12 months.
 The interest-only period is months 1 to 11.
 The repayment plan is as follows:

 | Period # | Payment Amount | Principal Amount | Interest Amount | Balance Owed |
 |----------|----------------|-------------------|-----------------|--------------|